 - Financial information from previous year

-- Information relating to your dependants and spouse such as social security number, date of birth and date of marriage.
+- Information relating to your dependents and spouse such as social security number, date of birth and date of marriage.

-Start now by filling out the 10-10EZ application.
+Start now by filling out the health care application.
 Once you have filled out the form, choose one of the steps below to enroll.

 Call (909) 825-7084 ext.
 5312 Monday- Friday 8 a.m. - 4 p.m.
 A VA representative will have your completed form sent to you for your verification and signature.

-Enroll at any of our Community Based Outpatient Clinics by appointment only or walk in at the VA Loma Linda in Medical Center on the first floor at Eligibility, which is open M-F , 8 a.m. - 4 p.m.
+Enroll at any of our Community Based Outpatient Clinics by appointment only or walk in at the VA Loma Linda Ambulatory Care Center on the first floor at Eligibility, which is open M-F , 8 a.m. - 4 p.m.